hoanhan101/go-playground/README.md

 # go-playground

-**go-playground** is a collection of Go's small programs and notes for learning Go.
+**go-playground** is a collection of Go's programs and notes for learning Go, which I mostly use for reference.

 ## Topic
 - Basic: scope, callback, function expression, defer, slice, pointer